 3. Responsibilities

-• Quality Assurance (QA): Ensures that the acid resistance testing procedure is followed correctly and reviews the results for batch approval and regulatory compliance.
+• Quality Assurance (QA): Ensures that the blend uniformity testing process is compliant with SOP requirements and reviews the results for consistency with product specifications.

 4. Accountability